 Invoice Factoring from Paragon typically includes the additional value-added services of Credit Protection & AR Management, which means you receive even additional superior value versus any ACH/MCA/marketplace loan.
 You get so much more than just working capital from a good factoring company like Paragon.

-Our invoice factoring calculator estimates both factoring’s benefits and costs to you, and allows you to compare the cost of lenders who offer less services and versus the killer high rates of an MCA loan.
+Our invoice factoring calculator estimates both factoring’s benefits and costs to you and allows you to compare the cost of lenders who offer fewer services and versus the killer high rates of a MCA loan.